ramon-schildknecht/portfolio_master_data_science_hslu/README.md

 ## Applied Machine Learning and Predictive Modeling - Group Project Lending Club Loan Data
 ### Tasks
-Part 1: We aim at finding a regression for estimating the interest rate applied to a particular lending request.
+1. We aim at finding a regression for estimating the interest rate applied to a particular lending request.
-Part 2: We would like to find a classification model for the default status.
+2. We would like to find a classification model for the default status.

 ### Solutions & further information
 https://github.com/ramon-schildknecht/mpm_machine_learning_project